 Texas Child Support Guidelines

-When it comes to child support establishment and collection in Fort Worth and Tarrant County, parents want answers to one of the following questions:
+When it comes to child support establishment and collection in Fort Worth and Tarrant County, parents of children involved in a divorce want answers to one of the following questions:

 - How much do I owe?

 A Texas family law attorney at Schreier & Housewirth can provide thorough answers to your questions, help determine child support amounts, and follow through to ensure the proper orders are filed and the money is paid or received as it is supposed to be.

 Child support is generally ordered by the court in situations in which a child lives with one but not both parents.

 The non-custodial parent, or the parent with whom the child does not live, is responsible for contributing a certain portion of his or her income based on Texas guidelines to help support the child.